timjogorman/RicherEventDescription/guidelines.md

 > **turned** SIMULTANEOUS **flight**

-The start and end of **flight** represent the start and end of the prohibition, so, necessarily, SIMULTANEOUS.%
-\footnote{Of course, the event is "turned off", but the head of this multi-word expression is "turned".%
+The start and end of **flight** represent the start and end of the prohibition, so, necessarily, SIMULTANEOUS.
+(Of course, the event is "turned off", but the head of this multi-word expression is "turned".)

 - For the duration of her **surgery**, the anesthesiologist